Nape, the best area to stay in Macau

 To understand Macau’s unusual past you can take a taxi for a few minutes or walk to the UNESCO protected historical centre where you will find the ruins of St Paul’s Cathedral, the stately Buddhist A-Ma Temple and the Senate and Senado Square, which displays pristine Portuguese architecture, 17th century Domingo’s Church and a good selection of restaurants that serve both European and Chinese cuisines.
 Don’t miss out on trying the rich and creamy Portuguese egg tart.

 If you want to experience something truly extraordinary visit Macau Fisherman’s Wharf entertainment and theme park, a whopping 111,500m2 park that combines dining, shopping, entertainment, hotels, convention and exhibition facilities.
 You might want to bring an empty suitcase for a day of unbeatable shopping at the One Central shopping venue, a vast maze of shops that are loaded with luxury items, fashion and accessories with sweeping views over the waterfront.
-If you prefer to sample what Macau’s nightlife has to offer, look no further than the bars and pubs along the Avenida Sun Yat Sen. Here you can sip sundowners facing out over a superb waterfront panoramic.
+The area is also a great place to stay for those looking to discover what Macau’s nightlife has to offer.
+L, look no further than the bars and pubs along the Avenida Sun Yat Sen. Here you can sip sundowners facing out over a superb waterfront panoramic.
 Later on the clubs heat up around Avenida do Infante D. Henrique.